alessio-gamba/Similarity_Intra_PS/README.md

 The first script to run is "Sim_calc.py", it requires the 3 input files mentioned above.
 This program calculates similarities of all possible pairs of diseases present in PS, based on the annotation terms of the diseases.
 It also calculates and returns the Informational Content (IC) of each term of annotation.
 The outputs are:

-1. the list of valid MIM (diseases of PS with valid annotation);
+1. "Ann_MIM.txt" are the valid MIM (diseases of PS with valid annotation);
-2. the list of terms of annotation with their IC;
+2. "out_ic.txt" are the terms of annotation with their IC;
-3. the file enlisting all possible pair of MIM and their value of similarity;
+3. "Similarities.zip" are all possible pair of MIM and their value of similarity.

 The second script to run is "Analysis_of_similarity.py", starting from the calculated similarities, it calculates and returns some statistics on PS.
 The outputs are:

-1. "Sim_mean.txt" the mean similarities in PS
+1. "Sim_mean.txt" the mean similarities in PS;
-2. "Sim_max.txt" the max similarities of each disease
+2. "Sim_max.txt" the max similarities of each disease.